Skip to main content

 What Identification Is Accepted for Car Insurance in Texas?

 Texas insurance carriers — especially non-standard carriers that work with diverse populations — accept a wide range of foreign identification.
+A-LA offers no credit check car insurance in Dallas for drivers with any foreign ID.
 Here are the most commonly accepted IDs:

 Foreign Driver's License

 A valid driver's license from your home country (Mexico, Guatemala, El Salvador, Honduras, Colombia, India, or any other nation).
+Recognized for visitors under Texas Transportation Code §521.029.
 The license does not need to be translated, though an official translation can speed up the process.

 Matrícula Consular